 Apart from its basic function of protecting your car, a metal carport can help you save money, improve the style quotient of your property, and offer additional storage space.
-As additional information, these are easy to install and don’t demand arduous maintenance.
+As additional information, carport installation is easy and don’t demand arduous maintenance.

-- Expanding the existing one or Converting a Metal Carport into a Garage
+- Expanding the existing one or turn a Metal Carport into a Garage